lsql-csv: A tool for CSV files data querying from the shell with short queries.

 --secondary-delimiter=CHAR

-This changes the secondary delimiter char.
+This changes the secondary delimiter of an input file.

 Example: